Kitset Homes vs Prefab Homes - Whats The Difference?

 This can be a particularly popular choice for people that want to get hands-on with a building project, or know people in the trade who can help them lower the cost of building the home.
 Kitset can be a bit of a misnomer as, in other countries, this means a house that arrives as a kit, with a set of instructions, that you assemble yourself.
 Here, it often is used to refer to a home that arrives with some of the framing already built and is put together, like a kit.

-There are a number of negatives to building a kitset home, as well as a number of hidden costs.
-If you would like to learn more about these then check out our previous article by clicking here.
+There are a number of negatives to building a kitset home, as well as a number of potentially surprising expenses.
+If you would like to learn more about these, check out our The hidden costs of building kitset homes article.

 A prefab home is a home that is built offsite in a factory, before being delivered completely built.
 All of the electrical, painting and interior finishes have already been added including working bathroom fixtures.
 All that needs to be done is the home needs to be carefully placed on the pre-arranged foundations and then connected to the power and utilities.